 Most indians wash their clothes at home... we usually have a small washing machine at home and another solution is to keep a househelp to wash the clothes.. they charge around 500-1000 rs./ month depending on the quantity of clothes...

-hope it was helpful almost 3 years ago
+hope it was helpful about 3 years ago